d3netxer/djangobox/README.md

 #djangobox

 The main purposed of this box is to create an environment that runs Django.
+It also clones the hos-django repository; to make it easy to set-up the development environment for Hope One Source projects.

 #####The final vagrant box is on [ATLAS](https://atlas.hashicorp.com/omnitom/boxes/hosdjangobox) and is named omnitom/hosdjangobox
 #####Install Vagrant and see [Getting Started](http://docs.vagrantup.com/v2/getting-started/index.html)